KingWebsites/cordova-plugin-firebase/README.md

 4. Add Android keys to plugin.xml in new repository
 5. Add this client's google-services.json to /src/android/ in new repository
 6. Add this client's GoogleService-Info.plist to /src/ios/ in new repository
+7. Before creating IPA and APK files in PhoneGap the respository must be made public.
+Once this plugin is less than 50MB in size (coming soon) then it can be uploaded to the private repository on PhoneGap Plugins.

 # cordova-plugin-firebase
 This plugin brings push notifications, analytics, event tracking, crash reporting and more from Google Firebase to your Cordova project!
 Android and iOS supported.